 Next, a second work crew of priests — for only priests could be entrusted with the secrets of the pyramid’s interior — went inside to put the finishing touches on the job.
 They pushed more granite blocks that had been left at the junction of the descending and ascending passages deeper into the former, to a point where the passage narrowed and the blocks plugged it up entirely; this sealed off the bottom of the well shaft from any robber who might be brave or foolhardy enough to attempt to climb up it to reach the pharaoh’s burial chamber.
 The priests then moved a false ceiling into place at the junction point to disguise the plugged ascending passage’s existence.

-Finally, back outside, they covered the entryway to the pyramid with a final outer casing block kept on hand for that purpose; this, combined with a judicious application of mortar, disguised the entrance’s existence entirely.
+Finally, back outside, they covered the entryway to the pyramid with a final outer casing block kept on hand for that purpose; this, combined with a judicious application of mortar, disguised the entrance’s existence nicely.
 Then they removed the ramp that had led up to the entryway.

 And with that, their work was done; Khufu was sealed in his pyramid, which stood proudly whole and alone, its perfect form unsullied by ramps or doorways of any sort.
-The most ambitious building project in human history to date had came to fruition.
+The most ambitious building project in human history to date had come to fruition.
 The Pyramid of Khufu had fulfilled its purpose.

 (This series's cover art is by KennyOMG, and is utilized under the Creative Commons Attribution-Share Alike 4.0 International license.
 A full listing of print and online sources used will follow the final article in this series.)